th174/breakout-invaders/README.md

 - 'N':
 >Instantly destroy all enemies in the current level.
 This ends the current level.

-###Command Line Arguments
-- `--dimensions=DIMENSION`
-   > The game will use a user-defined resolution instead of a detected native resolution.
-NOTE: This game was designed primarily on a 1080p screen, and does not fully support other dimensions.
-Some UI elements may break, and gameplay experience may not be optimized.
-- `--no-fit-screen=BOOLEAN`
-   > If true, the game will use the default resolution (1920x1080) instead of your screen's detected native resolution.
-Use this option on very high resolution screens.
-- `--hitboxes=BOOLEAN`
-   > If true, the game will show debug hitboxes.
-This feature is only intended for debug use.
-Turning on hitboxes on a low end machine may cause low framerates and poor performance.
-- `--fullscreen=BOOLEAN`
-   > If false, the game will run in windowed mode.
-Because the game runs by default on your screen's native resolution, you should use this option in conjunction with `--no-fit-screen` on very high resolution screens.

 ###**Power-ups**
 Power-ups drop randomly from all enemies when they are destroyed, using [Pseudo-Random Distribution](http://wiki.teamliquid.net/dota2/Pseudo_Random_Distribution).